 The Wildings, Sweeney Mountain.
 Rifleman David John Davies, service number R/13072 of the 7th Battalion.
 Son of Thomas and Elizabeth Davies.
 Born in Cardiff in 1896.
 Enlisted in Market Drayton in 1915.
 Died of wounds from the battle of the Somme on 15th September 1916, aged 19.
 Buried at Guard’s Cemetery, Somme, France.

-Service number 1748, born in Denbighsire in 1882.
-Husband of Martha Ann Jones, of Chapel House, Sweeney Mountain.
-He worked as a farm worker and took his horse with him to war.
+Service number 1748, born in Denbighshire in 1882.
+Husband of Martha Ann Jones (born 9 September 1881), of Chapel House, Sweeney Mountain – they married in 1905.
+The 1911 census shows them living there with her father John Evans and a nephew John William Jones.
+Thomas worked as a farm worker and took his horse with him to war.
 He may have been a volunteer, although conscription was extended to married men in May 1916.
 His service number was 1748.
 Died 24th October 1916 aged 34.
 Originally buried at Minia War Cemetery and reinterred in 1960 at Cairo War Memorial Cemetery, Egypt.

-He left a wife and small son.
+He left Martha with a small son John William Jones (born 18 December 1905) and she received his pension.
 His wife remained in the house until her death in the early sixties, and never remarried – a keen gardener, she was known locally as ‘Annie up the garden’.
-She is buried with her parents at St Phillip and St James, Morton.
+She is buried with her parents, John and Martha, at St Phillip and St James, Morton.
+John William married Mary and was recorded on the 1939 register at no 9 Belle Vue, Oswestry.
+He died in Bromsgrove, Worcestershire in 1981.

 Service number 12567.
 Born in Llandrinio in 1892, the third of the five children of Elizabeth and George Gittins.
 He lived at Wern Villa, Crickheath.
 A butcher by trade, he enlisted in Wrexham, where he was living in Chester Road in Gresford in 1911 as a boarder in the Roycroft household.
 Died of wounds in Mesopotamia on 28th March 1917, aged 26.
 With no known grave, he is commemorated on the Basra Memorial, Iraq, the Gresford War Memorial and also on the family headstone in Morton churchyard.
 His gratuity appears to have been left to his mother.